AKestell/p1-wedding-website/README.md

 - Lighthouse test returned a very high rating for the site.
 In particualr a high Accessability Score
   ![Accessavility Score](assets/images-readme/lighthouse-score.PNG)

+- Tested on Chrome, Firefox & Safari and worked without issues
+- Links to external pages all open to required location.

 ## Technologies Used
 ### Main languages used
 - HTML 5